Curiousss/EVA/Phase2/Session9/Readme.md

 ```

 Step 5:
 From the next state s\`, the Actor target plays the next action a\`.
-Both are used later by the Critic
+Both are used later by the Critic.
+- s' is the next observation that is not seen yet, and the AT is predicting the next action a'

 ```python